lucchesi-sec/powershell-automation/docs/DEPLOYMENT_GUIDE.md

-# Enterprise Deployment Guide
+# Deployment Guide

 ## Overview

-This guide provides comprehensive instructions for deploying the PowerShell Enterprise Automation Platform in production environments.
-It covers installation, configuration, security hardening, and operational procedures for enterprise-scale deployments.
+This guide provides comprehensive instructions for deploying the PowerShell Automation Platform in production environments.
+It covers installation, configuration, security hardening, and operational procedures for production-scale deployments.

 ## Prerequisites